-A Better Way to Measure Whether Prime Day is Actually Worth It
+A Better Way to Measure Whether Amazon Prime Day is Actually Worth It

 It's a given: to participate in Prime Day, you'll need to spend big on PPC (pay per click) advertising.
 Especially this year, when many sellers are starting to feel the margin squeeze, you might be wondering if all this extra expense is worth it at all.